Our estimated processing time for this application is 45 business days. See our timeline spreadsheet for updates.

 - We look at whether an off-target penalty needs to be applied.
 If we determine that the well is the first well in a pool, an off-target penalty will not be applied.

 - If we consider a producing well to be off-target towards a competitor’s land that contains a well capable of producing from the same pool, an off-target penalty may be applied.

 - If the producing well is off-target from a competitor’s land that contains a well capable of producing from the same pool, the penalty is not normally applied.

 - If a company is in the second-, third-, or fourth-line offset DSU without substantiating data that proves inequitable drainage, an off-target penalty will not be applied.

 - We may request additional information (through a supplemental information request) to complete our technical review.

 - We will decide to approve, close, or deny the application.
 If we close it, the applicant may reapply without prejudice.
 If we deny it, the applicant can file an appeal through our appeal process.

 - The penalty and related allowable will come into effect on the first of the month following the date that the application was registered by us.

-- We will provide the applicant with a link to the letter with our decision, which is accessible for 30 days through the Integrated Application Registry Query.
+- We will provide the applicant with a link to the letter with our decision, which is accessible through the Integrated Application Registry Query.
 We will also share our decision on our Publication of Decision page.